KeesCBakker/synology-ci-cd-nodejs-demo/README.md

 port 3000, it will return `Hello World!
 My watch says: {server-time}`.

 ## How does it do it?
-<a href="https://keestalkstech.com/2019/11/docker-on-synology-from-git-to-running-container-the-easy-way/">In this blog I show how you can deploy this repository to your Synology NAS.</a>
+<a href="https://keestalkstech.com/2019/11/docker-on-synology-from-git-to-running-container-the-easy-way/">In this blog I show how you can deploy this repository to a Synology NAS.</a>